 - Eligibility Start Date (FRE.ESD) - will be set to the current date when the parent Income Survey was completed

-- If an active FRE record already exists for the student for the current year, the existing FRE record will be closed out with an Eligibility End Date of the day before the current date when the Income Survey was completed, and a new FRE record will be created.
+- If an active FRE record already exists for the student for the current year, the existing FRE record will be closed out with an Eligibility End Date of the day before the current date when the Income Survey is completed, and a new FRE record will be created.
 An active FRE record is defined as one where the Eligibility Start Date (FRE.ESD) is on or after July 1 of the current school year (or null) and the Eligibility End Date (FRE.EED) is on or after today's date (or null).

 The Medical History and Conditions tab displays all codes that are currently populated in the Code Table for table MHS and field CD.
 To enable a code for parents to view and select, click the mouse on the checkbox to the left of the code under the Enable? column.

 Note: If no codes are selected, the Medical tab will not display for parents.

 The Authorizations and Prohibitions tab displays all codes that are currently populated in the Code Table for table AUT and field CD.

 To enable a code to be viewed and selected by a parent, click the mouse on the Allow and/or Deny check box.